yashdhume/SocialHub/README.md

 Backend (NodeJS, Express), Databasing (MongoDB), Endpoints, Websockets, API integration - Vincent Galloro

 API setup, Research, Logo Design / Implementation (D3), About Page - Aabid Mitha

+For Regular search just hit enter after you type you search.
+For custom you need to be logged in. create a new custom search by clicking the plus icon.
+Add a name for your custom search.
+Edit your custom search by adding tags for each soical media.
+Then click Search on the pop up then the search button beside the Custom Search button